Should You Replace A 4 Inch Backsplash? Pros and Cons

 Kitchen with two types of contrasting backsplash, white cabinets and beige granite countertops

-To keep your backsplashes looking up-to-date and just as attractive as the day you brought it in, you’re going to need to make sure to maintain and occasionally refresh it.
+To keep your kitchen backsplashes looking up-to-date and just as attractive as the day you brought it in, you’re going to need to make sure to maintain and occasionally refresh it.

 To start, you’re going to want to keep up with the regular maintenance of the granite such as keeping the material clean.
 The good news is that granite is known to be easy to clean, so you don’t have to worry about adding too much work to your daily and weekly routine.
+Generally, you can use warm water with a mild soap mixed in to tackle most messes.
+It also helps to clean up big messes as soon as they happen.

 Adding a different backsplash above the existing 4 inch tall material is a popular idea.
 You can go with a contrasting design or try to match what’s there.
 You can also replace your granite backsplashes if the current material doesn’t fit a changing aesthetic or simply needs updating.
 We’ll get more into how to do this in a moment.

-4-Inch Backsplash FAQs
+Backsplash FAQs

 Kitchen with 4 inch backsplash granite countertops and mosaic tile backsplash